PauliusMacernis/KnowledgeBase/Docker.md

 By default, anonymous volumes attached to containers are not removed.
 We can override this with `-v`.

 - **Explain `docker-compose --file=docker-compose.prod.yml build` followed by `docker-compose --file=docker-compose.prod.yml up -d`**
 This will build and up the container based on the `docker-compose.prod.yml` settings of Docker Compose.
+By default, Docker Compose looks for a `docker-compose.yml` file, but by using the `docker-compose --file`, you can use an alternate Docker Compose file.
 Read more:
 https://docs.docker.com/compose/reference/overview/#command-options-overview-and-help
 https://docs.docker.com/compose/reference/build/
 https://docs.docker.com/compose/reference/up/